 And wouldn’t you know it – everything the historian predicted that foggy afternoon came true.
 Maybe not exactly the way he said it would but pretty damn close.
 And while I didn’t become a tech gazillionaire when the tech bubble inflated, I also didn’t lose everything I owned when the tech bubble burst.

-THAT’s the power of history: providing us with an understanding that while the tools may change, the rules never do.
+THAT’s the power of history: providing us with an understanding that while the may change, the rules never do.
 And the power of the classics is that they provide brilliant, enjoyable commentary on the human condition that you can count on time after time after time.